 My career has spanned twenty-five years as a classroom teacher, reading specialist, and literacy coach.
 I am currently taking a few years off to be a stay-at-home-mom to my three boys, but am still very involved in education and teaching.
 Today, I share about fluency for both primary and intermediate elementary students.

 As literacy teachers, we know the importance of teaching our students how to achieve appropriate fluency.
 Long before the Common Core, we were modeling, teaching fluency strategies, allowing students time to practice, and having fun with poems, Reader’s Theater, and choral readings.
-As students progress through the grades, the importance of fluency does not diminish, and in fact, explicit teaching for those who struggle with effective and appropriate reading speed, specifically, must be part of an intervention program.
+As students progress through the grades, the importance of fluency does not diminish.
+In fact, explicit teaching for those who struggle with reading speed, specifically, must be part of an intervention program.
 As I am reading and reflecting on Timothy Rasinski’s The Fluent Reader, it confirms my belief that fluency must be emphasized in the upper elementary grades, and that the most effective way to achieve this is through oral reading.

 As a specialist, perhaps the most difficult foundational skill to remediate is that of fluency.
 Specifically, that of phrasing.
 Fluency is more complex than one may think.
 It is more than reading smoothly and with expression.
 Fountas and Pinnell (2009) state that fluency is: